-As a conductor Mihali performed regularly both his own compositions as well as other repertoire in the past years and he conducted in venues such as the Wigmore hall (UK); Queen Elisabeth Hall (UK); Bishop’s gate Institute(UK); Paxos Music Festival (GR); GSMD (UK); 20th Century Theatre (UK); National LNK TV and Radio Hall (LT) and worked with ensembles such as Venezuela Youth Symphony Orchestra; Guildhall Symphony Orchestra and Jetsam Ensemble.
+As a conductor, Mihali performed his compositions and other repertoires, especially new music for film in the past years.
+He conducted in venues such as the Wigmore Hall (UK); Queen Elisabeth Hall (UK); Bishop’s Gate Institute(UK); Paxos Music Festival (GR); GSMD (UK); 20th Century Theatre (UK); National LNK TV and Radio Hall (LT).

-His first musical, 'Between Empires', premiered in Edinburgh Fringe Festival, winning rave reviews:
+His first musical, 'Between Empires', premiered at the Edinburgh Fringe Festival, winning rave reviews:

 "... a mesmerizing, brand new score by Mihali Paleologou also Musical Director, and a clutch of vocal performances that demolish any reasonable expectations of what one might encounter in a